nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

 This will pop up another modal window on the right.
-We will choose the second option that says: `Register a new instance with NGINX One and then add it to the config sync group`.
+We will choose the second option that says: `Register a new instance with NGINX One Console and then add it to the config sync group`.
 Then proceed to click on the `Next` button.

 <br/>